Selecting a language will automatically trigger the translation of the page content.

 • Questionnaires

-• Searches (Internet, official sites, business sites, specialised press, social networks, blogs)
+• Research (internet, official websites, business websites, specialized press, social networks, blogs)

-• Analysis and conclusions based on these findings
+• Analyzes and conclusions based on these findings

-You need to interview potential competitors, industry entrepreneurs, professionals, future clients, project advisors (CCI: titleContent, CMA: titleContent, Pôle emploi, networks of entrepreneurs, company incubators).
+You need to interview potential competitors, industry entrepreneurs, professionals, future customers, project coaches (CCI: titleContent, CMA: titleContent, Pôle emploi, business networks, company incubators).

-Your analyses should be based on ground reality (market) and encrypted data.
+Your analyzes must be based on the ground reality (market) and on encrypted data.

-You don't need to have done economics studies to do your market research.
-Just take the time.
+You don't need to have done economics studies to conduct your market study.
+Just take the time you need.

-You can make, but it is imperative that you were very involved.
+You can have realized, but it is imperative that you were closely involved.

-• What does your product represent, what is its image in the minds of consumers?
-What does it symbolise?
+• What is your product, what is its image in the minds of consumers?
+What does it symbolize?

 • What is its added value compared to competitors' products?